ARMmbed/mbed-os-tools/README.md

 mbedhtrun -d D: -p COM46 -m K64F -f .\BUILD\K64F\GCC_ARM\benchmark.bin --compare-log compare.log
 ```

+In case an application requires more time to process data and generate results, you can use the option ```--polling-timeout``` to override the default timeout setting.

 A tested comparison log can be checked into GitHub with the examples and can be used in the CI for example verification.